Quick and Easy Drill Press Table

 Do you like this article?

-Get the latest news, projects, plans and more sent directly to your email inbox
+Join my newsletter to receive the latest news, tutorials, and project plans sent directly to your inbox!

 Gluing pieces of plywood for a hold down clamp

-Use a jigsaw to cut out the rough shape and then a piece of sandpaper or a disc sander to smooth all the edges.
+Sketch the clamp shapes onto the glued wood pieces, then use a jigsaw to cut out the rough shapes.
+After cutting, grab a piece of sandpaper to smooth out and round all the edges.

 Drawing a design for a drill press table hold down clamp